Gromov-Witten/Hurwitz wall-crossing: Crepant resolution conjecture

-be the generating series where the summation is taken over Euler characteristics instead.
-Then by Hirzebruch--Riemann--Roch, theorem the two generating series are related as follows
+be the generating series where the summation is taken over Euler characteristics $\chi$.
+Then by \cite[Section 8.2]{N}, the two generating series are related as follows

-\item The identification of Proposition \ref{HilbSym} has a factor of $(-i)^{\mathrm{age}(\mu)}$. \end{itemize} Taking into account all the conventions above and Lemma \ref{invariantscomp}, we obtain that \cite[Conjectures 2R, 3R]{MNOP} can be reformulated\footnote{We take the liberty to extend the statement of the conjecture in \cite{MNOP} from a fixed curve to a moving one; and from one relative insertion to multiple ones.} as follows. \\
+\item The identification of Proposition \ref{HilbSym} has a factor of $(-i)^{\mathrm{age}(\mu)}$. \end{itemize} Taking into account all the conventions above, the PT/GW correspondence, \cite[Conjectures 2R, 3R]{MNOP}, can be expressed\footnote{We take the liberty to extend the statement of the conjecture in \cite{MNOP} from a fixed curve to a moving one, and from one relative insertion to multiple ones; see \cite{PP} for the statement of the conjectures with multiple relative insertions.} as follows.
+Recall that $\mathrm{c}_1(S\times C)=\mathrm{c}_1(S)+(2-2g)$, and the degree of a curve $P$ over $S\times C$ is $(\gamma,n)$. \\

-\textbf{PT/GW.} \textit{The generating series} $\left\langle \gamma_1, \dots, \gamma_N \right\rangle^{0^+}_{g, \gamma}(y)$ \textit{is a Taylor expansion of a rational function around $0$},\textit{ such that under the change of variables }$y=-e^{iu}$,
+\textbf{PT/GW.} \textit{The generating series} $\left\langle \gamma_1, \dots, \gamma_N \right\rangle^{0^+}_{g, \gamma}(y)$ \textit{is a Taylor expansion of a rational function around $0$},\textit{ such that under the change of variables }$y=-e^{iq}$,